THE MONTEREY FORMATION OF THE PISMO BASIN (co-sponsored by PS-SEPM) (CANCELED)

 Summary: The Pismo Basin provides world-class coastal exposures of the Monterey Formation.
 This two-day, one-night trip will visit outcrops along the coast in the Shell Beach and Montana de Oro areas and will focus on stratigraphy, sedimentology and structural deformation of this important source rock and hydrocarbon reservoir.
 Discussions will emphasize:

-STRATIGRAPHY AND DEPOSITIONAL ENVIRONMENTS OF THE TULARE FORMATION, ELK HILLS AND BUENA VISTA HILLS (co-sponsored by San Joaquin Geological Society)
+STRATIGRAPHY AND DEPOSITIONAL ENVIRONMENTS OF THE TULARE FORMATION, ELK HILLS AND BUENA VISTA HILLS (co-sponsored by San Joaquin Geological Society) (FULL)

 Leader: Tony Reid, Jonathan Goodell, and Eric Greenwood, California Resources Corporation